microsoft/winget-cli/doc/specs/#166 - Font Support.md

 ### Uninstall Scenarios:
 ---

+We will treat a `font family` as a `package` and each `font face` as a `side-by-side version`.

-1. **Uninstalling a font family with a single font face:**
+1. **Uninstalling a font family:**

-`winget fonts uninstall --name 'Baskerville Old Face'`

-Winget will uninstall a font family with a single font face without any warnings.

-2. **Uninstalling a font family with multiple font faces:**

-`winget fonts uninstall --name 'Bahnschrift' --remove-multiple-fonts`
+`winget fonts uninstall --family-name 'Verdana'`

-If a font family contains multiple font faces, the user must include the `--remove-multiple-fonts`.
-Otherwise, a blocking warning will be shown to the user.

-3. **Uninstalling a specific font face:**
+2. **Uninstalling a specific font face:**

-`winget fonts uninstall --name 'Bahnschrift' --font-face 'Semibold'`
+`winget fonts uninstall --family-name 'Bahnschrift' --face-name 'Semibold'`

-4. **Uninstalling a font face that shares the same font file as another font face:**
+3. **Uninstalling a font face that shares the same font file as another font face:**

-`winget fonts uninstall --name 'Arial' --font-face 'Bold'`
+`winget fonts uninstall --family-name 'Arial' --face-name 'Bold'`

 If a specific font face that is being removed shares a font file with another font face, an error will be shown to the user and the workflow will be terminated.